Skepticism mounts over evidence of 'imminent' threat that Trump says justified Soleimani killing - Local News 8

 Soleimani was under frequent surveillance by the US intelligence community, according to a senior administration official.

 “Capturing intel from this guy would be a top priority,” the official said.
 Counterintelligence officials were routinely monitoring his movements, gathering information on who he was meeting with and what he was doing as he moved around the region.
-The official said he was definitely not in a secure undisclosed location like bin Laden and Baghdadi, the official added.
+The official said he was definitely not in a secure undisclosed location like bin Laden and Baghdadi.

 That kind of visibility gave the intelligence community a multitude of options for taking out Soleimani.
 This factor would obviously be of great use to the intelligence community were Soleimani determined to be moving toward an imminent attack on US interests.

-This official, however, could not confirm whether that was indeed the case prior to the Soleimani operation.
+This official, however, could not confirm whether that was the case prior to the Soleimani operation.

 Lawmaker doubts